-This weekend we wanted to do something different and adventurist, so we decided to take a day trip to Calico Ghost Town located in the Calico Mountains of the Mojave Desert region of Southern California.
+If you want to do something different and adventurous, take a day trip to Calico Ghost Town located in the Calico Mountains of the Mojave Desert region of Southern California.

-If you have never been there, I highly recommend a family day trip to this adorable historical town.
-You and your kids will be amazed by the scenery, the old structures, and the mining sites.
+At Calico Ghost Town, you and your kids will be amazed by the scenery, the old structures, and the mining sites.

 Calico Ghost Town was founded in 1881 as a silver mining town, and today has been converted into a county park.
 At its peak, Calico was at the heart of an impressive 500 mines, extracting more than $20 million of silver ore over a 12-year period.

 Lucy Lane Museum is also very interesting to see.
 You will find Artifacts, photographs and documents from Calico’s origin at Lucy Lane Museum.
 Another fun thing to do is taking an old western family photo at Calico Photo Studio.
-You will get a 8x10 print for $30 for two people, plus $5 for each additional family members, or two 5x7 photos.
+You will get an 8x10 print for $30 for two people, plus $5 for each additional family member, or two 5x7 photos.